10th Cavalry Regiment (United States): Spanish–American War

 They fought in the Battle of Las Guasimas, the Battle of Tayacoba (where all four members of the last rescue party were awarded the Medal of Honor), the Battle of San Juan Hill and the Siege of Santiago de Cuba.

 Three principal battles were fought by this brigade on the approach to the principal city of Santiago de Cuba.
-In many ways this was the 10th most glorious time.
+In many ways this was the 10th's most glorious time.

 The first of these were the Battle of Las Guasimas on 24 June 1898 where Lieutenant Conley and the 10th Cavalry saved a portion of the Rough Riders from annihilation when their lead companies were ambushed and pinned down.
 Harper's Weekly war correspondent Frederic Remington was present.
 Remington later painted the "Scream of the Shrapnel" in 1899 that represented this event.
 The second was the Battle of El Caney in the early morning hours of 1 July where Spanish forces held the Americans at bay for almost twelve hours.
 Then came the Battle of San Juan Hill in the late afternoon.

 The battle of the San Juan Heights involved the 10th Cavalry Regiment who took part in the taking of the two main heights.
 One was on the so-called Kettle Hill by the Americans and other the main height on what would be called San Juan Hill.

 As the 10th moved into position, they were receiving fire from the San Juan Heights that was fortified by the Spanish defenders.
 Other units went into position on the left and the right.
 But still no orders to advance came.
 The waiting for other units to come online began to take a toll in men and morale.

 US Army victors on Kettle Hill about 3 July 1898 after the battle of "San Juan Hill(s)."
 Left to right is 3rd US Cavalry, 1st Volunteer Cavalry (Col. Theodore Roosevelt center) and 10th US Cavalry.
 A similar picture is often shown cropping out all but the 1st Vol Cav and TR.